0x1F9F1/Open1560/extra/methodology.md

 Debug executables with optimisation disabled.
 Good for research.

 # Debug Symbols (Linker Map)
-There are 4 known linker maps: 1560 Debug, 1560 Release, 1588 Release, 1589 Debug Trial.\
+There are 4 known linker maps: 1427, 1560 Debug, 1560 Release, 1588 Release, 1589 Debug Trial.\
 Comparisons can be found [here](https://github.com/0x1F9F1/Open1560/issues/46#issuecomment-697062680).

-# Imports
+# Disassembly
-"Fake" imports are used to reference game symbols.
-Allows almost seamless interop between game and hook.
+The game has been fully disassembled into `game.asm`, making it much easier to replace symbols and patch functions.

-# Exports
+# ARTS_IMPORT
-Exports are used to hook game symbols.
-Avoids problems introduced by C++ address-of semantics.
+Currently does nothing, apart from signaling that a function is not yet implemented.

-# Hooking
+# ARTS_EXPORT
-## Functions
-Functions are hooked by replacing the original function with a `JMP rel32` to the new function.\
-Because all the functions are 16 byte aligned, and there was no identical COMDAT folding, this is safe to do.

-## Variables
-Variables are hooked by replacing all pointers to them with pointers to the new variable.\
-The table of pointers to replace is stored in `xrefs.json`/`symbols.cpp`.\
-Because x86 does not use rip-relative addressing, this was generated using the relocation table along with some manual analysis to find the size of each variable and fixup any special cases.\
-Most notably was dealing with indexing by some negative offset i.e `mmInstance::MeshSetTable[MeshIndex - 1]`, since this would be optimised to `(mmInstance::MeshSetTable - 1)[MeshIndex]`, such that the pointer would point before the variable.
+Marks the function as dllexport, to force the compiler to generate a definition for it.

+`Open1560.exp` (generated from an empty .def file) is used to disable actually exporting any functions from the exe.

-If the variable type is not trivially constructible and destructible, the original static initializer also must be disabled.
+If replacing a variable is not trivially constructible and destructible, make sure to also remove the original static initializer.

 # IDA
 ## Offset (user-defined) - Ctrl+R